tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * After TI9, the team imploded and everyone went their separate ways.
 I could get into the aftermath, but this stupid guide has gotten way too goddamn already long so go do the research yourself.
 Amusingly, Na\`Vi is currently the most recent team on every one of those players' Liquipedia team history.

 #### Dendi
 * God bless this man.
 He absolutely refuses to give up on playing the game that he loves and I respect him for it.
-After formally leaving Na\`Vi in 2019, Dondo formed his own organization *B8* in early 2020.
+After formally leaving the Na\`Vi organization in 2019, Dondo formed his own team, *B8,* in early 2020.
 They had two underwhelming runs in the EEU/CIS S1/S2 lower division with a mishmash of players.
 But don't worry, he's still ever the ball of light blazing out across a dark sea of toxicity.
 Tune into the Russian TI10 broadcast if you wanna see his antics with 4 out of 5 players from TI1 Na`Vi.

 ## China

-#### BurNIng
-* Owns Team Aster.
-Kinda disliked in China now for some dickish behavior.

 #### Sccc
 * Highly successful streamer in China.
 Completely MIA from the competitive scene this year.

+#### EHOME
+* Has one of the funniest Liquipedia pages I've ever seen.
+Lookin' more like a Retirement EHOME, amirite?

+#### BurNIng
+* Owns Team Aster.
+Kinda disliked in China now for some dickish behavior?

 ## Southeast Asia

 #### TNC Predator (Gabbi, Armel, Bok, Tims, Boomy, Coach: Mushi)
-* Came so very close to making it to TI, but got reverse sweeped by Fnatic in the grand finals of the qualifiers.
+* Did well, but just barely not well enough.
+4th in SEA DPC S1, 2nd in SEA DPC S2, and top 8 at the AniMajor.
+Getting reverse sweeped by Fnatic in the grand finals of the regional quals has gotta be one of those losses that'll haunt them forever.

 #### Team SMG (MidOne, Moon, kpii, ah fu, Roddgeee)
 * Dropped out of TI10 SEA quals pretty early in the mix.
 Poor kpii even flew out to their bootcamp and they got eliminated while he was mandatory quarantining.